aisaiah-ai/AisaiahFoundationWeb/FIX_DUPLICATE_DEPLOYMENTS.md

 ## How to Check

-1. **Check Cloudflare Dashboard:**
+1. **Check for Duplicate Deployments (Best Method):**
-   - Go to Pages → Your Project → Settings
+   - Go to Cloudflare Dashboard → Pages → `aisaiah-foundation-web` → **Deployments** tab
-   - Look for "Git integration" or "Connected repository"
+   - Look at recent deployments for the same commit
-   - If connected, you'll see the repository name
+   - **If you see TWO deployments for the same commit message** → You have duplicate deployments (Git + GitHub Actions)
+   - **If you see ONE deployment per commit** → You're good!
+Only one deployment method is active
+   - Note: GitHub Actions deployments show branch/commit info (making them look like Git deployments), so the UI may not clearly distinguish.
+The key is checking for duplicates.

 2. **Check GitHub Actions:**
-   - Go to your repository → Actions
+   - Go to your repository → Actions tab
-   - See if multiple workflows are running
+   - See if the workflow is running on pushes
+   - Check if deployments are happening from GitHub Actions

-3. **Check Deployment Logs:**
+3. **Check Deployment Details (Alternative):**
+   - Click "View details" on a recent deployment in the Deployments tab
-   - In Cloudflare Pages, check the deployment source
+   - Look for deployment source information in the details
-   - It will show if it came from "Git" or "API" (GitHub Actions)
+   - Note: GitHub Actions deployments via `wrangler` will show branch/commit info, making them look similar to Git deployments in the UI
+   - The key indicator is: **Do you see TWO deployments for the same commit?** If yes, you have duplicates.

+4. **Check Settings (Alternative):**
+   - Go to Pages → `aisaiah-foundation-web` → Settings → General
+   - Look for any Git-related settings or connected repository info
+   - Note: The "Production branch: main" setting is just a default and doesn't mean Git integration is enabled

 ## Quick Fix